redesgtt/bcast_ids/README.md

 #### Preprocessing
 1. Firstly, **make sure you are as a 'root' user** and you fill up correctly the variables of config.txt file (`IFACE2`, `NET`, `EXCLUDE_MACS`...).
 Execute `./post.sh` in order to generate training data.
 Remember that in this phase the variable `GENERATE_DATASET` should set to 'yes'.
 Keep this script running.
 If you want to run it at the background you can type `./post.sh &` at the command prompt.
 Network traffic is analized each 10 seconds by default (`POST` variable).
 2. The dataset is now generating and is growing over time.
 Type `tail -f dataset.csv` at the command prompt to observe it.
+3. If you have set the varible `GENERATE_OUTLIERS` to yes the program will make outliers for you, that is typical cyberattack data patterns.
-3. It is time to make some kind of **cyberattacks to your own network**.
+3. If the variable `GENERATE_OUTLIERS` is set to 'no', you have to make cyberattacks on your own network.
 If you are in a Wifi network, try to download any **network scanning tool in order to make outliers in the data**.
 For that, you can use your smartphone or tablet.
 There are plenty of them in the App Store (iOs) or Play Store (Android), i.e. [Net Analyzer](https://play.google.com/store/apps/details?id=net.techet.netanalyzerlite.an&hl=es_419).
 If want to use a distinct PC computer to perform cyberattacks, you can employ `nmap, arp-scan, netdiscover...` or any network scanning tool you know.
 Make sure that the devices your perform the cyberattacks and BCAST_IDS are connected in the same network.
 4. Observe the data which is generated in the `dataset.csv`.
 Combine normal and abnormal entries.
 It is highly recommended that the dataset has 10.000-12.000 lines.
 6. At the same time you can also see the .json files.
 Remember that their time expiration can be modified in config.txt file through `UPDATE_TIME_JSON_HOUR`, `UPDATE_TIME_JSON_12HOURS`, `UPDATE_TIME_JSON_WEEK` and `UPDATE_TIME_JSON_MONTH` properties.